 St. Philip's College admission requirements

-Healthcare Science & Early Childhood Department admission requirements
+Healthcare Sciences & Early Childhood Department admission requirements

 All students must complete the following academic prerequisite courses with a GPA of 2.8 or higher:

 ENGL 1301 Composition I

 Those students desiring to continue their education in a university-based Respiratory Care Program (B.S.) should enroll in BIOL 2401 and BIOL 2402 in lieu of the BIOL 2404 requirement for St. Philip's College.

 Applications for the Respiratory Care Technology Program are accepted with the extended deadline of July 9th.
 Those students submitting a complete application on or before June 1st will be given priority for acceptance.
 Students submitting an application on or before deadline date but requiring additional semester(s) (Spring/Summer) to complete the prerequisite course(s) cannot be guaranteed acceptance if enrollment capacity is met prior to completion of their prerequisite course(s).

 - Apply to St.Philip's College with official transcripts for transfer credit

 - Identify St. Phillip's College as the home school and Respiratory Care Technology as the Major